Comparisons12 min read

 • Card Table — A Kanban board (added in recent years, works well)

 That's it.
-There's something almost radical about that constraint.
-You're not choosing between 12 views or configuring custom fields for three hours.
+There's something almost refreshing about that constraint.
+You're not choosing between 12 views or spending three hours configuring custom fields.
 Everyone on the team sees the same thing, and nobody needs a 45-minute onboarding call to figure out where things live.

-Hill Charts are a Basecamp-original feature I genuinely love — and honestly, I think they're one of the most underrated features in any project management tool, full stop.
+Hill Charts are a Basecamp original I genuinely love — and I'd argue they're one of the most underrated features in any project management tool.
 Instead of percentage-complete, you drag tasks up and over a hill — the uphill side is "figuring it out," the downhill side is "execution."
 It forces honest status reporting in a way that plain progress bars just don't.
-More tools should steal this idea.
+More tools should steal this concept, honestly.

 Best For

-Basecamp is perfect for teams that value async communication and want low friction.
-Creative agencies, small businesses, consultancies, client-facing teams — basically anyone where the overhead of a heavy tool would slow people down more than it helps them.
+Basecamp is the right choice for teams that value async communication and want to cut the fat.
+Creative agencies, small businesses, consultancies, client-facing teams — basically anyone where the overhead of a heavy tool would slow people down more than help them.

 Basecamp Pricing